becodeorg/cli/README.md

 - `readme`: generate a `README.md` file that conforms with the BeCode's conventions
 - `ignore`: generate a common `.gitignore` file
+- `file`: generate a code file with an appropriate header, using personnal informations from the `configure` command
+- `docker-compose`: generate a **docker compose** env, after some questions

 ## TODO